FarronF/limerick-council-meetings/meetings/2024/07/15-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of the Metropolitan District of Limerick - 15th July 2024.md

 what steps have been taken to inform local residents and traders about the proposed use of River

-House and the Ballysimon Centre as IPAS refugee centres?--- 3
+House and the Ballysimon Centre as IPAS refugee centres?
+---
+3

 **10.Question submitted by Councillor J. Pond**